signalfx/splunk-otel-collector/cmd/translatesfx/README.md

     auth: {"#from": "vault:/secret/redis[password]"}
 ```

-would be translated into an Otel equivalent:
+would be translated into an OTel equivalent:

 ```yaml
 config_sources: